-1. Cultural Knowledge in Business: Pre-Assessment

-- 1. When communicating with people from different cultures, what would be your approach? - a) I never treat men/women differently and interact with both sexes in the same way - b) I treat men/women differently depending on what I understand to be appropriate - 2 You are communicating with new team member who do not speak your language as their first language.
+- 1. Cultural Knowledge in Business: Pre-Assessment - 1.
+When communicating with people from different cultures, what would be your approach? - a) I never treat men/women differently and interact with both sexes in the same way - b) I treat men/women differently depending on what I understand to be appropriate first language.
 What is the best strategy?